Orangina: North America

 In 1978, the drink was introduced in the United States under the name Orelia, but this name was abandoned in favour of the original in 1985.
 Orangina was produced for the North American market in Canada, but the operation was moved to Hialeah, Florida, United States, to be produced under licence by Mott's LLP of Rye Brook, New York.
-After being spun off from Cadbury Schweppes' former North American soft drinks business, the brand was owned by Dr Pepper Snapple Group Inc (now Keurig Dr Pepper).
+After being spun off from Cadbury Schweppes' former North American soft drinks business, the brand was owned by Dr Pepper Snapple Group Inc. (now Keurig Dr Pepper).
 Production of Orangina moved back to Canada.

-As with other carbonated beverages in the US market, Orangina for the United States is sweetened with high-fructose corn syrup, instead of regular sugar like original Orangina.
+As with other carbonated beverages in the US market, Orangina for the United States is sweetened with high-fructose corn syrup instead of regular sugar like original Orangina.
 Orangina for the Canadian market is labelled as being sweetened with sugar and glucose-fructose.
-Orangina sweetened only with sugar was also imported by Canada Dry Motts from Europe for the Canadian market.
+Orangina sweetened only with sugar was also imported by Canada Dry Mott's from Europe for the Canadian market.

 In 2020, Suntory assumed the brand in North America and licensed it to Ventures Foods and Beverage.
-However, as of 2024, the product has all but disappeared from the United States market and no information on its status can be found.
-In Canada, the brand remains widely distributed by Aliments Unique Inc.
+However, as of 2024, the product has all but disappeared from the United States market, and no information on its status can be found.
+In Canada, Aliments Unique Inc. widely distributes the brand.